Monthly Events:

 - If you have any outstanding Library Books please bring them back to the In Person meeting

-- After you register for the event, you will be sent a confirmation email with registration details on how to connect and participate in the event online with Zoom.us or in person.
+- After you register for the event, you will be sent a confirmation email with registration details on how to connect and participate in person.

 - If you are unable to attend the live event, know that you can always view the talk on our website one week after the original date.